Abbey of San Pastore: Church

 The abbey church has no real facade and is entered through two entrances: the main one on the left flank (north side) and the other on the right flank (south side), which leads into the monastery cloister.

 It has a Latin cross plan, divided inside into three naves by square pillars; each nave is covered by five arched bays, of which only those in the right nave remain.
 The transept has a large development because of the Cistercian tradition of separating the church into a part for the monks and one for the faithful.
 The choir is square and is flanked by the church's only chapels.

 A valuable painting of the Crucifixion, dating back to the 16th century and depicting Christ crucified, Mary Magdalene weeping, the Virgin, St. Thomas, St. John the Evangelist, and St. Matthew, was also originally in the church.
-The canvas, which according to Sacchetti Sassetti is to be attributed to the Veronese brothers Lorenzo and Bartolomeo Torresani while according to Palmegiani it has the characteristics of the Umbro-Roman school, was moved by the Potenziani to the small church of an estate the owned.
+The canvas, which according to Sacchetti Sassetti is to be attributed to the Veronese brothers Lorenzo and Bartolomeo Torresani while according to Palmegiani it has the characteristics of the Umbro-Roman school, was moved by the Potenziani to the small church of an estate they owned.